JiaLinQuan/AppRTC-Android/README.md

 - (development) kurento server not running?

 ##Todo/Bugs
-- crashes when changing protocoll between ws to wss and back on 5.0
 - don't let android go into idle mode during a call (who can test this in Android 5.0)
 - incoming call: decision: answer or hangup?
 - mic on/off